janosh/elementari/readme.md

 </h4>

-Interactive Periodic Table component written in Svelte.
-With scatter plot showing periodicity of elemental properties and Bohr atoms showing electron shell configuration of different elements.
+`elementari` is a toolkit for building interactive web UIs for materials science: periodic tables, 3d crystal structures (molecules coming soon!), Bohr atoms, nuclei, heatmaps, scatter plots.
+It's under active development and not yet ready for production use but we appreciate everyone willing to try it out and give feedback! 🙏

 ![Screenshot of landing page](static/2023-02-13-landing-page.webp)

 ## 📦 &thinsp; Heatmap

-Below a screenshot demonstrating the periodicity of elemental properties, the reason it's called periodic table.
+This screenshot demonstrates the periodicity of elemental properties (i.e. why it's called periodic table).
 In this case, you're seeing recurring bumps and valleys in the first ionization energy as a function of atomic number.

 ![Screenshot of periodic table heatmap](static/2023-02-13-heatmap.webp)